ABGursu/Turning-Pages/README.md

 ## Support and Feedback

 For support, bug reports, or feature requests, please contact:
-- Email: support@turningpages.com
 - Issue Tracker: [GitHub Issues](https://github.com/ABGursu/TurningPages/issues)

-## License

-This software is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgments